mendhi1616/Bio/livecell-app/README.md

 It lowers the barrier between biology and computational analysis while maintaining high scientific reliability.

+***

 ## 7. Future Improvements

 Planned or possible enhancements include:
-* full cell tracking (movement, trajectory, velocity)
 * improved models for specific cell types
 * real-time live microscopy analysis
 * cloud synchronization for multiple users
-* statistical reports integrated in the app
+* Statistical reports integrated in the app.
+* Intégration d'outils d'ajustement automatique des paramètres de segmentation pour différents contrastes d'images.

+***

 ## 8. Conclusion

-Live-Cell is a lightweight, intelligent, and accessible tool that brings AI-powered cell segmentation into the hands of students and biologists.
+Live-Cell is a lightweight, intelligent, and accessible tool that brings AI-powered cell segmentation **and quantitative tracking** into the hands of students and biologists.
 It combines deep learning, automation, and simple interface design to solve a real problem in biological image analysis, while remaining easy to distribute and secure.